farah-nusrat/Hydromodification-Assessment/README.md

-# Hydromodification-Assessment
+# Hydromodification Assessment

-This repository includes data and code for assessing hydromodification in gages in Utah.
-There are separate data for hydromodification assessment and other data are for creting boxplots for comparing current and predicted status of different metrics for 23 gages.
+This repository includes data and code for assessing hydromodification in 23 gages in Utah.
+There are separate data for hydromodification assessment and other data are for creating boxplots for comparing current and predicted status of different metrics for 23 gages.

+# Software

+This project uses RStudio for all calculation and graph creation.

+# License

+Copyright (c) 2026

+Licensed under the MIT license.